Wandering though the web page that Rick Hinton is so lovingly and carefully

 respond to the physical moves but not coached on how to respond to a frank and

 earnest discussion of some taboo topic.
-So

-to get to know them better.
-There
+wanted to get to know them better.

-mine.
-I firmly believe that this is
+touch mine.
+I firmly believe that

-what the “Keep in Touch” program is all about.
+this is what the “Keep in Touch” program is all about.
 We have the vehicle through these emails

 to touch each others souls a little.
-I

-am hoping that more of you will choose to do so.
+I am hoping that more of you will choose to do so.

 I certainly expect reactions and rebuttals from the classmates that I